 The frugal side of me doesn’t like buying special ingredients for recipes when I can make easy substitutions using what I already have on hand so I used regular oregano, standard grocery store cucumbers, red bell peppers instead of banana peppers, and feta cheese.
 I was very happy with the results.
 I added a healthy dose of Kalamata olives because I just don’t think a Greek salad is complete without them.

 I marinated my salad for 1 hour and then, after the initial meal, I enjoyed leftovers the next couple of days with satisfactory results.
-I ate this as an entree salad with grilled chicken, as an accompaniment to grilled steak, and stuffed in a pita for lunch.
+I ate this as an entree salad with grilled chicken skewers, as an accompaniment to grilled steak, and stuffed in a pita for lunch.
 I also think it would be great served over cooked quinoa.

 This is a fabulous Greek salad.
 Crunchy, vibrant, refreshing, and full of great flavors.
 We enjoyed it very much the day I made it but found that it was even better the next day.
 The cucumbers and the onion had gotten pickled from sitting in the vinegar.